Sigil Operational Semantics

 • match is the language's branching surface; there is no separate public if

-• matches over Bool, Unit, tuples, list shapes, and nominal sum constructors are checked for exhaustiveness
+• matches over Bool, Unit, tuples, list shapes, exact record patterns, and nominal sum constructors are checked for exhaustiveness

 • redundant and unreachable arms are rejected before code generation

-• unsupported guard facts remain valid source, but they are opaque to the coverage proof and therefore do not count as full coverage
+• unsupported guard facts remain valid source, but they are opaque to coverage and refinement narrowing

 Lists